J. B. Fuqua: Business and politics

 From the 1950s to the 1990s, Fuqua developed several businesses.
 For example, he developed dealership locations for lawnmower manufacturer Snapper.
 He also developed multiple media outlets, including WJBF-TV in Augusta, Georgia, which was a TV station whose call sign shared the initials of his name.
 He had additional ventures in real estate, insurance, banking, soft drink manufacturing, and auto finance, which were operated under the name Fuqua Industries.
 Fuqua Industries engaged in business patterns common to conglomerates.
 For example, Fuqua Industries purchased Pacemaker Yachts, Inc. (which included the wholly owned Egg Harbor brand) in 1965.
 A decade later, in 1976, Pacemaker was sold to Mission Marine & Associates.

-In 1989 J.B.
-Fuqua retired as chairman from Fuqua Industries, selling stock he had in the company.
+In 1989, Fuqua retired as chairman from Fuqua Industries, selling stock he had in the company.
 In 1993, Fuqua paid $1 million to Fuqua Industries to remove his name from the company he had started, and was no longer connected to.
 His former company renamed itself to Actava Group, which later merged into Metromedia International.

 In 1989, Fuqua acquired 35 percent of Vista Resources, renaming it Fuqua Enterprises in 1995.
 Fuqua and his son owned nearly 40 percent of the company's common stock.
 He repeated what he did with his previous company acquiring different businesses this time in the areas such as the leather business and medical equipment.

-Fuqua was active in politics for much of his life.
-On November 7, 1957 he was elected to the Georgia House of Representatives, to fill the unexpired term of Richard Lee Chambers III, who had resigned on October 10.
+Fuqua was active in politics for much of his life; he was a member of the Democratic Party.
+On November 7, 1957, he was elected to the Georgia House of Representatives, to fill the unexpired term of Richard Lee Chambers III, who had resigned on October 10.
 This was during the period of the County Unit System in Georgia, so that Fuqua was one of three House members representing Richmond County.
 He was re-elected to two additional full terms in the House, before running for a seat in the State Senate.
 In 1962, Fuqua was elected to the Georgia Senate, taking office in January 1963, in a district previously represented by Carl Sanders.
 He served one term in the State Senate.
 From 1962 to 1966, Fuqua chaired the Democratic Party of Georgia.
-He was a close friend and supporter of presidents Jimmy Carter and Lyndon B. Johnson, and former Savannah Mayor and billionaire Julius Curtis Lewis Jr.
+He was a close friend and supporter of presidents Lyndon B. Johnson and Jimmy Carter, and former Savannah mayor and billionaire Julius Curtis Lewis Jr.

-Legacy
+In 1974, Fuqua received the Golden Plate Award of the American Academy of Achievement.
+In 1986, he received an honorary degree in Doctor of Laws from Oglethorpe University.
+In 2002, Fuqua was inducted into the Junior Achievement's U.S. Business Hall of Fame.

+Fuqua died in Atlanta in April 2006 due to complications from bronchitis.

+Philanthropy

 In the 1970s, Fuqua demonstrated his considerable gratitude to Duke University by donating $10 million to its business school, which was subsequently renamed after him, becoming the Fuqua School of Business.
 His giving to the university totaled almost $40 million.
-He is an honorary alumnus of Duke.
+He was an honorary alumnus of Duke.

-In 1974, Fuqua received the Golden Plate Award of the American Academy of Achievement.

-In 1986, he received an honorary degree in Doctor of Laws from Oglethorpe University.